baskren/Forms9Patch/Forms9Patch/Forms9Patch.DocFX/guides/Popups.md

 ### Forms9Patch.FlyoutPopup Unique Properties

-- `Content`: The `VisualElement` that will be the content for the popview.
+- `Content`: The `VisualElement` that will be the content for the popup view.
 Layouts and Views are fair game.
-- `Orientation`: Is the popup going to be flyin horizontally or verically?
+- `Orientation`: Is the popup going to fly in horizontally or vertically?
 - `Alignment`: Is the popup going to be at the left\top (`Start`) or right\bottom (`End`)

 | ![Flyout-iOS.gif](images/Popups/Flyout-iOS.gif) |